 Grow as an Annual in Colder Zones

 For those in colder zones, longevity spinach can be grown as an annual.
 You can also grow gynura in pots indoors.
-We’ve propagated cuttings to pots in the garden, then bring them indoors before the first frost.
-We’ve used grow bags, which work great, though maybe not the prettiest presentation.
+We’ve propagated cuttings to pots in the garden, then brought them indoors before the first frost.
+We’ve used grow bags, which work great, though maybe not the prettiest presentation. this next season, we put all of the plants in 16″ containers (pots).

 Longevity spinach is very easy to grow from cuttings.